Arun Sudhaman 03 Mar 2021 // 1:21AM GMT

 The firm's Australian business, which reported almost £1m last year, has been wound down, and investment will now focus on a new London management team led by Grier, deputy MD Bianca Lee-Chang and director Melissa Robinson.

-"We've been building up to this moment over the last six months or so," Goodkind told PRovoke.
+"We've been building up to this moment over the last six months or so," Goodkind told PRovoke Media.
 "We've been doing a ton of work internally at the same time as progressing the deal with Enero, confident that we'd get there with them.
 We've got a fresh management team, we're moving into a cool new office space, we've reinvigorated the creative culture again and rediscovered our creative mojo (the recent Weetabix campaign being testament to that)."

 The firm will launch a corporate division, added Goodkind, along with share option schemes for senior staff.
 Geographic expansion, after the closure of Australia and an unsuccessful New York foray, is not currently on the cards.